Moduli of abelian covers of elliptic curves: Moduli spaces of abelian covers of elliptic curves

 The following lemma will be crucial in the proof of Theorem \ref{fondamentale} and in the following sections, and it is one of the main reasons for working in the genus-$1$ case. \begin{lemma} Let us fix an integer vector $\vec{a}=(a_1, \ldots, a_n)$ such that $\sum a_i=0$.
-The condition $a_i x_i \equiv 0$ cuts out a codimension-$h$ closed substack inside $\mathcal{M}_{h,n}$. \end{lemma}
+The condition $ \sum_i a_i x_i \equiv 0$ cuts out a codimension-$h$ closed substack inside $\mathcal{M}_{h,n}$. \end{lemma}

-\begin{proof} Consider any such family $C \to B$, and the line bundle on $C$ defined by The condition $\sum a_i x_i \equiv 0$ on a certain curve $C_b$ is equivalent to and by semicontinuity this condition cuts out a closed locus on the base.
-The fact that the codimension is $h$ can be checked fiberwise. \end{proof}
+\begin{proof} Consider any such family $C \to S$, and the line bundle on $C$ defined by The condition $\sum a_i x_i \equiv 0$ on a certain curve $C_s$ is equivalent to and by semicontinuity this condition cuts out a closed locus on the base.
+The fact that the codimension is $h$ can be checked on geometric fibers. \end{proof}